PhD in Counseling

 Transform Counselor Education

 Our counseling doctoral program is uniquely designed to build your capacity to conduct research, publish your findings, provide clinical services, and teach at the graduate level.
-We balance rigorous research opportunities with hands-on counseling experience in our in-house training clinic to expand your clinical, administration, management, advocacy, and leadership skills.
+We balance rigorous research opportunities with hands-on counseling experience in our in-house training clinic, the Community Counseling Services Center, to expand your clinical, administration, management, advocacy, and leadership skills.

 The PhD program in counseling leads to careers both inside and outside of academia.
 Graduates of the program are teaching in universities and practicing in a variety of settings from directing high school counseling departments to leading county and state mental health treatment programs.